Skip to main content

 Responsibility for disability accommodations is shared between the University’s Office of Student Disability Services (SDS) and the Law School.

 Short-term accommodations for a temporary condition: Penn Carey Law will review and implement temporary requests for accommodations.
-Requests are made to the Dean of Students.
-Upon receiving a request for an accommodation, the Dean of Students will meet with the student to review and assess the request, evaluate any accompanying documentation of the condition, and then coordinate appropriate accommodations that meet the needs of the student and remain in line with the fundamental educational programs of the Law School.
-Accommodation requests for temporary conditions not related to a disability, such as an unforeseen family emergency, should also be directed to the Dean of Students.
+Requests are made to the Associate Dean of Students.
+Upon receiving a request for an accommodation, the Associate Dean of Students will meet with the student to review and assess the request, evaluate any accompanying documentation of the condition, and then coordinate appropriate accommodations that meet the needs of the student and remain in line with the fundamental educational programs of the Law School.
+Accommodation requests for temporary conditions not related to a disability, such as an unforeseen family emergency, should also be directed to the Associate Dean of Students.
 More information on a need for exam accommodations can be found here: Exams • Registrar

 Semester or Long-term accommodations: Students seeking longer term accommodations are advised to submit a request with the University’s Student Disabilities Services Office (SDS).
 Here is a link to their services: Disability Services – Weingarten Center (upenn.edu)

 Students submit the request for an accommodation through SDS’s Student Portal, with supporting documentation of the disability.
 Students will meet with a Disability Services staff member.
 Students are encouraged to begin this process as soon as the accommodation is needed as it can take SDS up to 4 weeks to review documentation and approve accommodations.
-SDS will notify Penn Carey Law’s Dean of Students of any approved accommodation.
+SDS will notify Penn Carey Law’s Associate Dean of Students of any approved accommodation.

-Upon receipt of an approved accommodation from SDS, the Dean of Students will review the approved accommodation and coordinate its implementation.
+Upon receipt of an approved accommodation from SDS, the Associate Dean of Students will review the approved accommodation and coordinate its implementation.
 The Law School retains discretion as to how best to implement approved accommodations and an accommodation that fundamentally alters the educational program may not be implemented in its entirety, e.g., extended exam time accommodations will only be implemented on exams that are less than 24 hours in duration.

 Common accommodations approved by SDS for Law students include: extended time for exams; break time during exams; ability to use a computer during class for note-taking; access to a SDS-provided note-taker; ability to stand and stretch during class; and distraction-reduced or private exam spaces.

-Questions about the Law School’s implementation of approved accommodations can be directed to the Dean of Students.
+Questions about the Law School’s implementation of approved accommodations can be directed to the Associate Dean of Students.

 Policies topic: Studying at Another Law School